 A worker who decides not to belong to a union or pay union dues for religious reasons may not be required to submit dues or fees.
 However, these workers can be asked to make a similar contribution to a charity group that is not labor-related or religious.
 Also, the union can require them to pay the reasonable expense of handling their grievances.

 Bargaining unit = a group of people who do similar work, share a common work area, and are generally assumed to have the same common goals and interests, such as pay, hours of work, and working conditions.

 If you object to a union's use of fees for political or other endeavors not related to representation before the employer, you may be able to get the money back.
 You would need to pay your share of any monies spent to represent the bargaining unit.
 Some states ask unions to get a worker's permission before collecting any fees for activities not related to representing the workers.

-Right to work states currently include Wyoming, Wisconsin, West Virginia, Virginia, Utah, Texas, Tennessee, South Dakota, South Carolina, Oklahoma, North Dakota, North Carolina, Nevada, Nebraska, Missouri, Mississippi, Michigan, Louisiana, Kentucky, Iowa, Kansas, Indiana, Idaho, Georgia, Florida, Arkansas, Arizona, and Alabama.
+Right-to-work states currently include Wyoming, Wisconsin, West Virginia, Virginia, Utah, Texas, Tennessee, South Dakota, South Carolina, Oklahoma, North Dakota, North Carolina, Nevada, Nebraska, Mississippi, Michigan, Louisiana, Kentucky, Iowa, Kansas, Indiana, Idaho, Georgia, Florida, Arkansas, Arizona, and Alabama.
 However, states change their rules, so this list changes periodically.